 Special Educational Needs and Inclusion

 Feral workshops and activities are tailored to the educational requirements of different learners.
 We have worked extensively with learners with a range of conditions ranging from autism and dyspraxia to PMLD.
-One of our facilitators is a registered dramatherapist, so we are able to offer a therapeutic pathway through our work with participants with emotional, behavioural and developmental difficulties.
+We are able to offer therapeutic pathways through our work with participants with emotional, behavioural and developmental difficulties.

 “Feral Theatre has a wonderful child-centred approach – which is delivered with an intricate balance of allowing the student to explore and learn at their own pace – whilst offering real enthusiasm and encouragement to always push for a little more.”